Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Results

 \subsection{Dependence of 2pCF on W1 to W4 selection}

-In this section, we study the dependence of 2pCF on W1, W2, W3, and W4 selections.
-As explained in Sect.~\ref{sec:data_w1w4selection}, we apply these four selections in samples $\mathcal{P}$, $\mathcal{Q}$, $\mathcal{R}$, and $\mathcal{S}$ and compute the 2pCF in the resulting 16 subsamples.
-The 2pCF measurements and best fitting power-law parameters with $1\sigma$ error contours in those 16 subsamples are shown in Fig.~\ref{fig:result_wp_selection}.
-Each panel of the figure represents a different redshift range and different curves in each panel represent different selections as labelled.
+In this section, we study the dependence of 2pCF on WISE band selections applied on the $r$-band-limited GAMA data.
+As explained in Sect.~\ref{sec:data_w1w4selection}, we applied the W2, W3, and W4 selections in the $r$+W1 selected samples $\mathcal{P}$, $\mathcal{Q}$, $\mathcal{R}$, and $\mathcal{S}$ and computed the 2pCF in the resulting 16 subsamples.
+The 2pCF measurements and best-fitting power-law parameters with $1\sigma$ error contours in these 16 subsamples are shown in Fig.~\ref{fig:result_wp_selection}.
+Each panel of the figure represents a different redshift range, and different curves in each panel represent different selections as labelled.
 The best-fit parameter values are tabulated in Table~\ref{table:wp_params_selectiondep}.

-It is to be noted in Table~\ref{table:subsamples_mcf} that W1 and W2 selections select almost the same galaxies in $\mathcal{Q}$, $\mathcal{R}$, and $\mathcal{S}$ samples.
-This makes their power-law parameters very similar.
-Hence in the insets of Fig.~\ref{fig:result_wp_selection}, the W2 selection contour overlaps the W1 contour in $\mathcal{Q}$, $\mathcal{R}$, and $\mathcal{S}$.

-In all the panels except for $\mathcal{Q}$, we observe a significant difference in correlation lengths between W1 and W4 selections.
-W4 selected galaxies exhibit a weaker clustering than W1 selected galaxies.
+We find that the $r$+W1+W4 selected galaxies exhibit a weaker clustering than $r$+W1 selected galaxies.